What’s in This Article

 - Review the email line by line and compare the listed PAX with your plan.

-- Check the hotel or airline website for capacity rules, since definitions can vary.
+- Check the hotel or airline website for capacity rules, since definitions can vary by provider.

-- Update PAX details immediately if plans change.
+- Update your PAX details immediately if plans change.
+Don’t wait until check-in.

-These pax verification methods help you spot mismatches before they become problems.
-If you booked for three and need four, fix it now, not at check-in.
+These steps help you spot mismatches before they become problems.
+If you booked for three and need four, fix it now.
+Clear PAX records protect your comfort, your budget, and your plans.

 Frequently Asked Questions

-25 PAX means 25 people in your booking or group size.
+25 PAX means 25 people in your booking or group.
 You’d use it for event planning, hotels, or travel to arrange rooms, meals, seating, and staffing accurately, without overbooking or safety issues.

 Conclusion